dolmades/dolmades-cli/README.md

 ```
 ./goglizer -d=flight_of_the_amazon_queen
 ```
-Now the dolma can be installed:
+Now the dolmade can be installed:
 ```
-./cook "flight_of_the_amazon_queen:en:1.1.dolma" --serve
+./cook "flight_of_the_amazon_queen:en:1.1.dolmade" --serve
 ```
 After successful completion you will find a clickable icon on your desktop and a menu entry :)
-You can skip the `goglizer` run completely by using the recipe under `recipes/flight_of_the_amazon_queen:en:1.1.dolma`.
+You can skip the `goglizer` run completely by using the recipe under `recipes/flight_of_the_amazon_queen:en:1.1.dolmade`.

 ## Fixing issues